Trey Galloway: Recruiting

-Galloway was recruited in high school by numerous high profile schools, including scholarship offers from in-state schools Indiana, Purdue, Butler, Notre Dame and out-of-state, Big Ten schools Iowa, Michigan State, and Nebraska, among others.
-On July 26, 2019, Galloway announced his commitment to Indiana.
+Galloway was recruited in high school by numerous high-profile schools, including scholarship offers from in-state schools Indiana University, Purdue, Butler, Notre Dame and out-of-state, Big Ten schools Iowa, Michigan State, and Nebraska, among others.
+On July 26, 2019, Galloway announced his commitment to Indiana University.

+Professional career

+For the 2025–26 season, Galloway was added to the roster of the Golden State Warriors' NBA G League affiliate, the Santa Cruz Warriors.